pouyabey/IT-Learning-Log/Experience-01/Day-03.md

 All devices are currently managed by Microsoft Intune.
 Most devices are classified as Corporate-owned, while a smaller number are marked as Personal.

-During the initial review, I also identified several noncompliant devices.
-Some of these devices had checked in recently, while others had not checked in for an extended period.
+During the initial review, I identified several noncompliant devices.
+Some had checked in recently, while others had not checked in for an extended period.
 This showed that noncompliance and device inactivity need to be investigated separately.

-The next step will be to review active noncompliant devices and identify the specific compliance policies or settings causing the issues.
+I then reviewed several recently active noncompliant devices to identify the specific causes of noncompliance.
+The most common issues found were:

+- Firewall noncompliance under the Basic Compliance policy
+- TPM noncompliance on multiple devices
+- Devices marked as noncompliant because they were not considered active
+- One device that did not appear to have the Basic Compliance policy assigned

+The initial review showed that Firewall and TPM requirements are recurring compliance issues in the environment.
+It also identified inactive devices and a possible compliance policy assignment gap that require further investigation.

+This completes the initial inventory and compliance review.
+The next step will focus on reviewing compliance policy assignments, investigating recurring failures, and determining which devices should be prioritized for remediation.

+---